Finding 709 Defects in 258 Projects: An Experience Report on Applying CodeQL to Open-Source Embedded Software (Experience Paper) -- Extended Report: SOTA SAST Performance

-Our research confirmed the observation of prior work~\cite{9152613}, that security defects are often fixed ``silently'', without tracking via a~\ac{CVE}.
-When we disclosed the security-relevant defects, we did not explicitly ask the engineering teams to issue CVEs.
-Of the 94 repositories against which we opened at least one security-relevant defect, only two issued CVEs for these defects: \code{mbedtls} issued CVE-2023-\textit{BLINDED}, and \code{contiki-ng} issued CVE-2023-\textit{BLINDED}.
-We eventually followed up on our 77 reports of defects to the 10 most popular repositories (by GitHub stars) to inquire whether CVEs were being prepared.
-Two of the engineering teams replied suggesting that we email their security teams --- we did so, but received no response.
+Although many security-relevant defects were resolved, only two ~\acp{CVE} were assigned.
+When we disclosed the security-relevant defects, we did not explicitly ask the engineering teams to issue~\acp{CVE}.
+Of the 94 repositories against which we opened at least one security-relevant defect, only two issued~\acp{CVE} for these defects: \code{mbedtls} issued CVE-2023-29472, and \code{contiki-ng} issued CVE-2023-30546.
+We eventually followed up on our 77 reports of defects to the 10 most popular repositories (by GitHub stars) to inquire whether~\acp{CVE} were being prepared.
+Two of the engineering teams replied suggesting that we email their security teams -- we did so, but received no response.
 The other eight teams did not respond.
+Our research supports the observation of prior work~\cite{9152613}, that security defects are often fixed ``silently'', without tracking via a~\ac{CVE}.\footnote{With the recent threat to funding for the CVE system~\cite{vicens_us_2025,satter_last-minute_2025}, this finding provides further evidence that CVEs may not be the best metric for assessing the impact of a work.}